Study preparation

 If it’s been a while since you picked up a textbook or you’re a bit unsure about how to study online, a short course in study skills will help get you ready for uni.

 We offer a selection of introductory subjects to get you up to speed.
-Several of these subjects can be counted as an elective towards your degree.
+As an added bonus, some of these subjects might count as an elective towards your degree.
 You may also be able to get government support to help with your fees—see Financial options for more information.
-You can also explore self-paced online short courses that you can pick up before you begin your degree, or study alongside it.

 Academic writing and communication